On the string topology of symmetric spaces of higher rank: Triviality of the based coproduct for symmetric spaces of higher rank

 Clearly the generator $[y_0]\in\mathrm{H}_0(\Sigma_{\Omega})$ in degree $0$ is mapped to $[x_0]$ under $(i_{\Omega})_*$.
 If we follow the class $[y_0]$ around the diagram we see that

 so in particular $[W_{\Sigma}]\in i_*(\mathrm{H}_*(\Omega))$.
-By Proposition \ref{prop_triviality_in_free_loop_space} we then have $\vee[W_{\Sigma}] = 0$. \end{proof} \begin{remark} We want to stress that in the rank $1$ case, the classes of the form $[W_{\Sigma}]$ have non-trivial coproduct and that in addition their dual classes in cohomology are non-nilpotent elements for the Goresky-Hingston product.
+By Proposition \ref{prop_triviality_in_free_loop_space} we then have $\vee[W_{\Sigma}] = 0$. \end{proof} \begin{remark} Let $M$ be a compact symmetric space of dimension $\mathrm{dim}(M) = n$. \begin{enumerate} \item We want to stress that in the rank $1$ case the classes of the form $[W_{\Sigma}]$ have non-trivial coproduct and that in addition their dual classes in cohomology are non-nilpotent elements for the Goresky-Hingston product.
 Recall that in Section \ref{sec_chas_sullivan} we observed that the classes $f_*[\Gamma]$ are non-nilpotent elements in the Chas-Sullivan product for any rank.
 In fact our study of these classes was motivated by the well-known behavior of these classes in the rank $1$ case.
 Thus, it would be natural to believe that the string topology coproduct of the classes of the form $[W_{\Sigma}]$ behaves analogously as well when comparing the rank $1$ and the higher rank case.
-However, we have seen now that this is not the case. \end{remark}
+However, we have just seen that this is not the case. \item We further want to note that from a geometric point of view the difference between the Chas-Sullivan product and the Goresky-Hingston product that occurs for higher rank symmetric spaces seems to be related to the following observation.
+If $M$ is a compact rank one symmetric space, then the cohomology class $\omega\in\mathrm{H}^{*}(\Lambda M,M)$ which is dual to the homology class $[W_{{\Sigma}_{\gamma}}]$ is non-nilpotent for the Goresky-Hingston product.
+Here, $\Sigma_{\gamma}$ is the critical manifold which contains the prime closed geodesic $\gamma$.
+Since $M$ is of rank $1$, $\Sigma_{\gamma}$ thus contains all prime closed geodesics.
+Moreover, the iterates of $\omega$ under the Goresky-Hingston product correspond to the iteration of closed geodesics, i.e. the cohomology class $\omega^{\ostar k}\in\mathrm{H}^*(\Lambda M,M)$ is dual to the homology class $[W_{\Sigma_{\gamma^k}}]$.
+In particular, we have

+i.e. the degree growth of the powers of $\omega$ equals the index growth of the closed geodesics.
+As we have seen in Section \ref{sec_symm_geodesics} for an arbitrary compact symmetric space $M = G/K$ the index of the iterates of a prime closed geodesic $\gamma $ satisfies